Western and Chinese Categorization of Antique China

 Blue and white

 Underglaze blue decoration on white ground.
-This was the first type of color decoration.
+This was the earliest type of color decoration.

 五彩